Lupin3000/Raspberry-PI-Tutorials/README.md

 # Raspberry-PI-Tutorials

+## Why this repository (_documentation_)?

+This documentation is for all peoples which do use a Raspberry PI (_and want to learn something_), using the Internet (_to get more sensible_) or are simply interested into cyber security.
+Of course you could buy something like a [WiFi Pineapple](https://www.hak5.org) or start directly with other Linux Distributions (_like Kali Linux, Parrot OS, etc._), but I personally do belive you learn much more if you do all by your self.
+In addition, the costs and the time required are very low - but the knowledge is very valuable.

 **Very Important**

 The author of these scripts (_code_) take no responsibility for your use or misuse!
 Respect the law in your country/location/area!
 The information included at this repository is for educational purposes only!